-The Group's net cash generated from operating activities in FY2016 was S\$4.3 million.
-This comprises positive operating cash flows before changes in working capital of S\$4.5 million, adjusted by net working capital change of S\$0.4 million, interest received and taxes paid of S\$14,000 and S\$0.6 million respectively.
-The positive net working capital changes was due mainly to decreases in inventories of S\$23,000 and an increase in trade and other payables of S\$0.5 million, partially offset by an increase in trade and other receivables of S\$0.2 million.
+The Group's net cash generated from operating activities in FY2017 was S\$2.9 million.
+This comprises positive operating cash flows before changes in working capital of S\$4.7 million, adjusted by net working capital change of S\$1.5 million.

+Net cash used in investing activities was S\$6.0 million in